 A list of registered users on your site will be displayed.
 Click ‘Edit‘ next to the user whose password you want to reset.

-Next, in the line user_pass, change the existing value to your new password, which you will encrypt by selecting MD5 from the drop-down menu.
+Next, in line user_pass, change the existing value to your new password, which you will encrypt by selecting MD5 from the drop-down menu.
 Save changes by clicking the ‘Go‘ button at the bottom of the page.

 Congratulations!
 You just changed your password in WordPress using phpMyAdmin.
 It was not that hard, right?